sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 ﻿<a name="HOLTop" ></a>
-# Continuous Integration using Visual Studio Team Services for Cross Platform Mobile Apps #
+# Mobile DevOps 2 - Continuous Integration using Visual Studio Team Services #

 ---